 #5 Great Destinations

-Our top place for wild camping has to be Norway, as is is enshrined in the Allemannsetten - every man or woman’s right of public access.
+Our top place for wild camping is Norway, as is is enshrined in the Allemannsetten - every man or woman’s right of public access.
 There are hundreds of miles of areas waiting for you to pitch at.
 A great area near Oslo is north to the wooded area around Sognsvann lake.
-Also the dramatic Lofoten islands, inside the Arctic Circle, where you’ll get to savour the dramatic midnight sun.
-You can find out more details on wild camping in Norway by reading our blog focused on it.
+Also the dramatic Lofoten islands, inside the Arctic Circle, where you’ll get to savour the dramatic midnight sun, the best Norway road trip.

 Sweden also has a similar outlook on wild camping, so you’ll be welcomed here with open arms.
 Skuleskogen National Park is one of the 29 national parks in Sweden, and is situated on the coast of the Baltic Sea is northern Sweden.
 It is home to one of the Swedish coast’s few remaining old-growth forests and is filled with high mountains, rocky grounds and breathtaking views of the sea, lakes and woods.
 There are numerous of spots to pitch your tent, but avoid staying more than three nights on the same one.